 Database Security Has Changed

 It’s a key time for employers to ensure that their data is secured.
-The numbers tell us that 84 percent of companies feel that they’re database adequately secure, however, 56 percent of those same companies have experienced a breach within the last year.
+The numbers tell us that 84 percent of companies feel that their database is adequately secure, however, 56 percent of those same companies have experienced a breach within the last year.
 And companies aren’t feeling too optimistic about future attacks too.
 Seventy-three percent of companies surveyed anticipate that attacks will increase.

-As companies create policies, there are a few key measure should be taken.
+As companies create policies, there are a few key measures that should be taken.
 Set a policy for strong passwords or passphrases.
 Perform database Auditing and perform event monitoring.
 Install security patches because sometimes a database server is compromised with just a simple query, and be sure to test patches on non-production databases.
 Protect access to the server by only allowing trusted hosts, and block outbound connections, and unused ports.
 Companies can also protect databases by disabling excess functionality, and using selective encryption, such as SSL at the network level, and database proprietary protocols.

-After implementing protective measures, as a company you’ll be in a much better position.
+After implementing protective measures, as a company, you’ll be in a much better position.
 There are still risks, however, once hackers find layers of database protections, they’ll move on and find an easier target.